Winegrowing

 France's wine-growing regions: a guide to choosing your location

-France, the world's leading wine producer, offers an exceptional diversity of wine-growing regions, each with its own unique history, terroir and grape varieties.
-For wine lovers looking to buy a winery, the choice of location is crucial.
+France, the world's leading wine producer, offers an exceptional diversity of wine regions, each with its own history, terroir and unique grape varieties.
+For the wine lover wishing to acquire a wine estate, the choice of location is crucial.

-This guide will help you navigate through the main French wine-growing regions, their characteristics and their assets.
+This guide will help you navigate the main French wine regions, their characteristics, their strengths and their land price levels.

 Table of contents